Aehr Test Systems, Inc. (AEHR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Jan.
-10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Aehr Test Systems, Inc. ("Aehr" or the "Company") (NASDAQ: AEHR ).
+The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Aehr Test Systems, Inc. ("Aehr" or the "Company") (NASDAQ: AEHR ).

 What Is The Lawsuit About?